qiboteam/tutorials/qibocal-tutorial/slides.md

 <p v-click="1">

-`report` is the function where you plot the data or results obtained.
+`report` is the function that plots the data or results obtained.
-[The](The) return type should include the following:
+The return type should include the following:

 - list of `go.Figure`, which are figure realized with plotly